luckyframework/dexter/README.md

 A library for logging data and formatting it however you need

-* 100% compatible with buil-in Crystal logger
+* 100% compatible with built-in Crystal logger
 * Adds additional methods for logging data instead of strings
 * Custom formatters to log data any way you want

 Included is a `JsonLogFormatter`, but you can create your own formatter to format and output the data however you want.
+For example, [Lucky](https://luckyframework.org) has a `PrettyLogFormatter` that formats data in a human readable format during development, and uses the `JsonLogFormatter` in production.

 ## Installation